 Time is discrete and the horizon is infinite.
 There is a [0,1] continuum of infinitely-lived agents with unit mass.
 The agents are divided into two regions, Home and Foreign.
 Let $n \in (0,1)$ be the size of Home population.
-There are k ( $k \geq 3$ ) types of indivisible goods.
+There are k ($k \ge 3$) types of indivisible goods.
 Within each economy, there are equal proportions of k types of agents, who specialize in consumption, production and storage.
-A type i agent derives utility only from consuming type i good and can produce only good $i+1 \pmod k$ .
+A type i agent derives utility only from consuming type i good and can produce only good $i + 1 \pmod{k}$.
 Agent i can only store his production good costlessly up to one unit; he can neither produce nor store other types of goods.
 Hence, there is no double coincidence of wants.
-Let u > 0 be the instantaneous utility from consuming an agent's consumption good and $\delta$ his discount rate.
+Let u > 0 be the instantaneous utility from consuming an agent's consumption good and δ his discount rate.

 There are two distinguishable fiat money, Home currency and Foreign currency.
 Each currency is indivisible.
 An agent can store only one unit of good or one unit of currency at a time.
-Let $m_h$ $(m_f)$ denote the fraction of Home agents holding the Home (Foreign) currency.
-The inventory distribution of Home agents can be summarized by $X = (1 - m_h - m_f, m_h, m_f)$ .
-Likewise, let $m_h^$ $(m_f^)$ denote the fraction of Foreign agents holding the Home (Foreign) currency.
-The inventory distribution of Foreign agents can be summarized by $X^ = (1 - m_h^ - m_f^, m_h^, m_f^)$ .
-Let m and $m^ \in (0,1)$ denote the supply of the Home currency per Home agent and that of

-Foreign currency per Foreign agent, respectively.
+Let m_h (m_f) denote the fraction of Home agents holding the Home (Foreign) currency.
+The inventory distribution of Home agents can be summarized by $X = (1 - m_h - m_f, m_h, m_f)$.
+Likewise, let m_h^ (m_f^) denote the fraction of Foreign agents holding the Home (Foreign) currency.
+The inventory distribution of Foreign agents can be summarized by $X^ = (1 - m_h^ - m_f^, m_h^, m_f^)$.
+Let m and $m^ \in (0, 1)$ denote the supply of the Home currency per Home agent and that of Foreign currency per Foreign agent, respectively.
 Then,

-$$nm = nm_h + (1-n)m_h^, (1-n)m^ = nm_f + (1-n)m_f^.$$
+$$nm = nm_h + (1-n)m_h^, \ (1-n)m^ = nm_f + (1-n)m_f^.$$

 Agents are matched randomly in pairs, but not in a uniform fashion.
-Let $\beta \in (0,1)$ .
-A Home agent meets another Home agent with probability n, and meets a Foreign agent with probability $\beta(1-n)$ .
-A Foreign agent meets a Home and another Foreign agent with probability $\beta n$ and (1-n), respectively.
+Let $\beta \in (0, 1)$.
+A Home agent meets another Home agent with probability n, and meets a Foreign agent with probability $\beta(1-n)$.
+A Foreign agent meets a Home and another Foreign agent with probability βn and (1-n), respectively.
 Thus, agents who live in different countries meet less frequently than a pair of agents who live in the same country.
 Note that the above description implies the probability of meeting a trade partner also depends on the size of country.
-We can interpret $\beta$ as the degree of economic integration or a measure of the trading frictions in international trade.
-An increase in $\beta$ reduces international trade frictions, because higher $\beta$ makes it easier to meet with foreign citizens.
-Similarly, a higher n not only makes it easier for the Home agents to meet with their fellow citizens but also makes it easier for Foreign to trade with Home agents.
+We can interpret β as the degree of economic integration or a measure of the trading frictions in international trade.
+An increase in β reduces international trade frictions, because higher β makes it easier to meet with foreign citizens.
+Similarly, a higher n not only makes it easier for the Home agents.
 That is, a higher n increases the economies of scale in transactions with Home agents.
-However, an increase in n reduces the relative size of Foreign country and so increases the local trade frictions in Foreign country.
+However, an increase in nreduces the relative size of Foreign country and so increases the local trade frictions in Foreign country.